-Handling Dental Trauma Before Visiting a Dentist
+Handling Dental Trauma Before Visiting a Dentist at Off the Trace Dental!

 If you’ve experienced traumatic dental injuries, don’t fret.
 Dr. Pamela Daigle is one of the best dentists in Slidell for emergency dentistry, but it’s wise to be prepared for a situation before being able to see a dentist.
+We also proudly serve patients coming from Ama, Taft, Holden, and the surrounding areas.

 What Is Dental Trauma?